cceriani/marsrovers/README.md

 - If this happens with any Mars Rover at any time, the application will return an error message.

-**Initial list of rover instructions**
+**Initial rover instructions**

 - The author decided to start the UI in index.html with a list of two rover instructions preset to make it easy the testing process.

-- Anyway, the user can add new Rover instructions to the list or remove the existing ones
+- Anyway, the user can add new Rover instructions to the list or remove the existing ones.

+Author: Carlos Ceriani